**What is mobile technology?**

 Each mobile device in healthcare plays a crucial role in improving patient care and supporting healthcare professionals.
 Here are the types of mobile devices used in healthcare:

 These are the most common mobile devices used by healthcare professionals.
-They provide instant access to EHRs, medical history, and clinical decision support systems, and they support secure messaging apps, patient portals, and mobile health apps for better patient engagement and personalized care.
+They provide instant access to EHRs, medical history, and clinical decision support systems.
+They also support secure messaging apps, patient portals, and mobile health apps for better patient engagement and personalized care.

 Smartwatches and fitness trackers monitor vital signs, blood pressure, and activity levels, enabling remote patient monitoring and long-term management of chronic conditions.
 These devices contribute to improved health outcomes and encourage a healthy lifestyle for patients.